pushtivekariya/developertestrepo/README.md

 ## What You're Building

-You are creating **variant layouts** - alternative visual designs for template components.
+You are creating **variant layouts** - alternative visual designs for insurance agency websites.
 The variant system allows different visual styles while maintaining the same data structure.

+### Design Context

+All variants are for **insurance agencies**.
+Keep designs professional, trustworthy, and conversion-focused.
+Reference these live examples for inspiration:

+- **[larsongroupinsurance.com](https://larsongroupinsurance.com)** - Multi-location agency with modern, clean design
+- **[odonohoeagency.com](https://odonohoeagency.com)** - Single-location agency with traditional, professional feel

+Your variants should work for agencies like these - local insurance businesses serving home, auto, life, and commercial insurance needs.

 ### Variant Components

 See `docs/TEMPLATE_VARIANT_SPECIFICATION.md` for the full component contract.

 Key components to implement variants for:
-- Header
+- Header (navigation, logo, phone CTA)
-- Footer
+- Footer (contact info, social links, locations)
-- HeroSection
+- HeroSection (main banner with CTA)
-- IntroSection
+- IntroSection (about/intro content)
-- Testimonials
+- Testimonials (customer reviews)
-- PolicyPageTemplate
+- PolicyPageTemplate (insurance policy detail pages)
 - And more...

 ### Variant Location